BlogPlaces to visit

 Bournemouth serves up more than 2,000 ice creams a day – we’re guessing that this is an average figure over the year.
 They probably don’t sell that many in November, right?

 Millenials might not have a clue what we are referring to, but Gold Hill in Shaftesbury was immortalised by TV Ads for Hovis bread which ran during the early 70s.
 It’s the one where a delivery boy is seen pushing a bike up the steeply cobbled street to do his deliveries, then free-wheeling all the way down.
-Why not view the Ad above and push your Nostalgia buttons?
-It’s as good today as it’s always been…
+Remarkably this advert was shot by a young up-and-coming director called Ridley Scott, who later went on to helm masterpieces like "Alien", "Bladerunner", "The Martian" and "Gladiator".

 Brownsea Island is a Dorset nature reserve, but is also acknowledged as the place that Scouting was started in 1907 by Lord Baden-Powell.
 So Dib Dob Dib.